 2) Property and Financial

-An accident, hospitalisation, unforeseen illness, stroke, fall or dementia for example could leave you deemed incapable of making important financial or welfare decisions in the eyes of the law so it is important that you take time while you are fit and well to make arrangements and register a trusted person/s to step in when you need iit most.
+An accident, hospitalisation, unforeseen illness, stroke, fall or dementia for example could leave you deemed incapable of making important financial or welfare decisions in the eyes of the law so it is important that you take time while you are fit and well to make arrangements and register a trusted person/s to step in when you need it most.

 Health & Welfare: